katherinemillar02/simulation-practise/README.md

 ## Scripts 📝

-Links to the relevant workbooks/ resources and my attempted scripts at completing througb the tasks.
+Links to the relevant workbooks/ resources and my attempted scripts at completing through the tasks.

 __1.__  **__peng_simulation_chapter.R__**
 link to workbook: https://bookdown.org/rdpeng/rprogdatascience/simulation.html